 As a dietary choice vegetarianism has been around for years.
 I actually became veggie in the mid 1980’s.
 At that time vegetarians weren’t that common.
 It would have been considered a strange and unusual practice to adopt.
 In fact, vegetarians were probably considered a little bit odd.
 In those days there was no vegetarian options … Continue reading The Slow, the O-So Slow Rise of Vegetarianism

 We may well be familiar with the expression that you can’t compare apples with oranges, but can you compare bananas with bananas?
 Certainly apples are very different from oranges, making any comparison difficult.
-But bananas are - seemingly - very similar to one another, so can you compare them in terms of their health benefits, … Continue reading Healthy Eating – Measuring the Goodness
+But bananas are - seemingly - very similar to one another, so can you compare them in terms of their health benefits, … Continue reading Healthy Eating – How do you Measure the Goodness?

 Governments are often criticised for raising taxes by stealth – perhaps by not adjusting thresholds in line with inflation or by hiding tax changes in the small print of a budget - but the problem is much more fundamental than that.
-The whole system by which the government seeks to raise revenues is actually built … Continue reading Taxation by Stealth – Hiding the Burden
+The whole system by which the government seeks to raise revenues is actually built … Continue reading Taxation by Stealth – How do Government’s Hide the Burden?

 The Essence of Teaching Good Behaviour